Client Credentials Flow

 Space includes the HTTP "Cache-Control" response header field with a value of "no-store" in any response containing tokens, credentials, or other sensitive information, as well as the "Pragma" response header field with a value of "no-cache".

-If the request failed client authentication or is invalid, Space responds with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes the following parameters with the response:
+If the request failed application authentication or is invalid, Space responds with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes the following parameters with the response:

 A single ASCII [USASCII] error code from the following:

-invalid_client— Client authentication failed (e.g., unknown client, no client authentication included, or unsupported authentication method).
+invalid_client— Application authentication failed (e.g., unknown application, no application authentication included, or unsupported authentication method).
 Space may return an HTTP 401 (Unauthorized) status code to indicate which HTTP authentication schemes are supported.
-If the client attempted to authenticate via the "Authorization" request header field, the Space server will respond with an HTTP 401 (Unauthorized) status code and include the "WWW-Authenticate" response header field matching the authentication scheme used by the client.
+If the application attempted to authenticate via the "Authorization" request header field, the Space server will respond with an HTTP 401 (Unauthorized) status code and include the "WWW-Authenticate" response header field matching the authentication scheme used by the application.

-unauthorized_client— The authenticated client is not authorized to use this authorization grant type.
+unauthorized_client— The authenticated application is not authorized to use this authorization grant type.

 unsupported_grant_type— The authorization grant type is not supported by Space.